iti-ict/wakamiti/wakamiti-doc/docs/plugins/amqp.en.md

 ---

-This plugin provides a set of steps to interact with an application via the [Advanced Message Queuing Protocol](https://amqp.org).
-The underlying implementation is based on [RabbitMQ](https://rabbitmq.com), although it might change in further versions.
+This plugin provides a set of steps to interact with AMQP brokers via the [Advanced Message Queuing Protocol](https://amqp.org).
+It supports AMQP 1.0 and AMQP 0.9.1 connections, configurable queue declarations and message persistence, plus steps to send and assert JSON messages, purge queues, and validate that no messages are received.

-> **DISCLAIMER**
->
-> Currently, this library provides very limited functionality and exists mostly as a proof of concept.

 ---